streamlit/docs/content/get-started/installation/command-line.md

 ## What's next?

-Read about our [Main concepts](/get-started/fundamentals/main-concepts) to understand Streamlit's dataflow model.
+Read about our [Basic concepts](/get-started/fundamentals/main-concepts) to understand Streamlit's dataflow model.